corndeladmin/DevOps-Course-Python-Intro/03_data_types.md

 'bread'
 ```

-> Rather than grabbing one by position, you will more often want to go through the list and act on each item in turn.
+> Rather than grabbing one by position, you will often want to go through the list and act on each item in turn.
 We will cover that in chapter 5.

-We will discuss functions next chapter but here are two functions worth trying out: `len` gives you the length of a list, `append` is a function on the list itself that will add an item onto the end of the list.
+We will discuss functions next chapter but here are three functions worth trying out:
+- `len` gives you the length of a list
+- `append` is a function on the list itself that will add an item onto the end of the list

 Here is how to use them:

 ```
 >>> shopping_list = ['milk', 'bread', 'rice']